Galway Theatre Festival (May) – 2027 Ultimate Guide

 • Fringe, comedy, and occasional live music acts

-Pro Tip: From our experience attending, the festival is designed to be walkable.
-You can attend a creative workshop in the morning, catch a drama at the Town Hall Theatre in the afternoon, and finish the night with a storytelling session in a local pub like The Blue Note.
-This mix of venues and genres is what makes the festival feel so personal, exciting, and uniquely Galway.
+Our experience: From our experience attending, the Galway Theatre Festival is designed to be walkable.
+We attended a creative workshop in the morning, caught a drama at the Town Hall Theatre in the afternoon, and finished the night with a storytelling session in a local pub – The Blue Note.
+In our opinion, it’s this mix of venues and genres that makes the festival feel so personal, exciting, and uniquely Galway.

 Galway Theatre Festival Participants in a theatre workshop in Galway